 Tips for visitors:

-4. A binoculars will be using for bird watching.
+- Binoculars will be useful; for bird watching.

 How to go to Kranji Marshes Park